Geetha63/MS-Teams-Scripts/UserAsTeamsOwner/Readme.md

 2. Type the following within PowerShell and then press enter.\
     **`Install-Module MicrosoftTeams`**

-3. Type Y at the prompt.Press Enter.
+3. Type Y at the prompt.Press Enter

 4. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.The module will now install.